 Neo-colonialism is not a zero-sum game.
 Colonialism left some (positive) legacy for indigenous populations such as roads, railways, schools, public administration infrastructure (Leonard, 1987) despite most economic and political benefits accruing to the colonial powers (Nkrumah, 1965).
 Similarly, we do not deny that agencies promoting government accounting reforms often have altruistic motives, their assistance is needed, and it can benefit the general populace.
-However, when donors prioritise their interests over basic development needs of DCs, and reforms appear only nominal, coupled with little commitment for their implementation, then public, civil society and equity advocates’ resentment appear warranted.
-We leave the last word to a senior official from an international agency in Benin who reported that: ‘we have been implementing projects after projects, reforms after reforms, but sadly not much has changed in the lives of the people, the beneficiaries… For a recent project, I took records of the project’s total amount and the amount actually spent on its deliverables, and the latter was only 26% of the total, the rest was on expatriate salaries, consultancy, etc. And those 26% spent locally were not on tangible things that would actually directly benefit the population.’
+However, when donors prioritise their interests over basic development needs, and reforms appear only nominal, coupled with little commitment for their implementation, then public, civil society and equity advocates’ resentment appear warranted.
+We leave the last word to a senior official from an international agency in Benin: ‘we have been implementing projects after projects, reforms after reforms, but sadly not much has changed in the lives of the people, the beneficiaries… For a recent project, I took records of the project’s total amount and the amount actually spent on its deliverables, and the latter was only 26% of the total, the rest was on expatriate salaries, consultancy, etc. And those 26% spent locally were not on tangible things that would actually directly benefit the population.’
 This is intolerable.

 References